flysand7/essence-os/help/API Documentation.md

 `EsThreadGetID` gets the ID of a thread from its handle.

 `EsThreadTerminate` instructs a thread to terminate.
 If the thread is executing privileged code at the time of the request, it will complete the prviledged code before terminating.
 If a thread is waiting on a synchronisation object, such as a mutex or event, it will stop waiting and terminate regardless. **Note**: if a thread owns a mutex or spinlock when it is terminated, it will **not** release the object.
+You should ensure that a thread releases all synchronisation objects still needed by the process before it terminates.

 A thread can always use the handle `ES_CURRENT_THREAD` to access itself.
 This handle should not be closed.